mapping-commons/sssom/src/docs/inference.md

 reference the original subject-predicate-object-predicate modifier quadruple from which new mappings are inferred/derived.

-The following example demonstrates how the `derived_from` field when doing both mapping chaining (i.e., using multiple mappings to infer a new one) and mapping inversion.
+The following example demonstrates how the `derived_from` field can be leveraged when doing both mapping chaining (i.e., using multiple mappings to infer a new one) and mapping inversion.
 The local unique identifiers used for mappings in this example are related to the proposal in